sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - advanced-methods/2000 - signature.md

 title: "Signature"
 hidden: false
 ---
-Returns true if more than 3% of the pixels in the specified region are darkened [block:parameters]
+Returns true if more than 3% of the pixels in the specified region are dark.
+[block:parameters]
 {
   "data": {